 Is the Paris Museum Pass Worth it?

 So is the Paris Museum Pass worth it?
-Here are the main things to consider before buying the Paris Museum Pass:
+I can’t answer that question for your specific trip, but here are the key points to consider before deciding whether to buy the Paris Museum Pass:

 » The Paris Museum Pass does not include the access to the Eiffel Tower, the Montparnasse Tower, or the Paris Catacombs, three popular attractions in Paris.
 If you want to visit these three top Paris attractions, you must purchase the tickets apart.